-- e.
-Makes sure that all personnel under their direct or contractual control who are operating aircraft or otherwise handling the radioactive materials packages under the provisions of this special permit are considered to be in restricted areas and are under this radiation protection program and must wear radiation dosimetry devices while performing their work.
-Certain of these employees may be exempted from wearing dosimetry devices if the health physicist determines and documents why they may be so exempted. - f.
-Prior to each flight, after loading and after all radioactive cargo has been stowed, conducts radiation dose rate surveys in at least the following locations and prepares a written report of the maximum level for each of the following: (i) pilot and copilot seat, (ii) space occupied, or to be occupied, by any other person, (iii) the position of a person when refueling the aircraft, and (iv) radiation areas (as defined in 29 CFR 1910.1096(d)(3)(ii)) external to the aircraft which are readily accessible to personnel during normal ramp operations. - g.
+- (1) Pilot and copilot seat; - (2) Space occupied, or to be occupied, by any other person; - (3) The position of a person when refueling the aircraft; and - (4) Radiation areas (as defined in 29 CFR 1910.1096(d)(3)(ii)) external to the aircraft which are readily accessible to personnel during normal ramp operations. - g.
 Conducts contamination surveys of the inside of the aircraft after any actual or suspected occurrence of contamination and prior to use of the aircraft for transport of any other cargo, in accordance with § 175.705(b) and (c), to assure that there is no significant removable surface contamination as defined in § 173.443(a).

-If contamination is known to have occurred, notifies the cognizant FAA Regional Hazmat Branch Manager where the operating certificate is held. - h.
-Establishes procedures that will assure that persons not handling the cargo or operating the aircraft but who may be in the vicinity of the aircraft, are not exposed to radiation so as to receive a dose in excess of 2 mrem in any one hour. - i.
+If contamination is known to have occurred, notifies the FAA Office of Hazardous Materials Safety Principal Hazardous Materials Inspector (PHI) for the Certificate Holder.

+- h.
+Establishes procedures that will assure that persons not handling the cargo or operating the aircraft but who may be in the vicinity of the aircraft, are not exposed to radiation so as to receive a dose in excess of 2 millirem in any one hour. - i.
 Assesses personnel radiation exposures on at least a quarterly basis.
-On a quarterly basis, the health physicist must analyze the effectiveness of prior and current efforts required by paragraphs 7.a. and 7.b., and must determine any additional efforts that need to be taken to improve the radiation protection program and to minimize the radiation exposure.
-A report of this analysis and determination along with the results of the radiation dosimetry program and the radiation and contamination surveys (paragraphs 7.f. and 7.g.) must be submitted within 75 days after the end of each calendar quarter to the Director, Office of Hazardous Materials Safety (OHMS)and the FAA's Principal Hazardous Materials Inspector (PHI) assigned to Federal Express Corporation dba FedEx Express.
+On a quarterly basis the health physicist must analyze the effectiveness of prior and current efforts required by paragraphs 7.a. and 7.b., and must determine any additional efforts that need to be taken to improve the radiation protection program and to minimize the radiation exposure.
+A report of this analysis and determination along with the results of the radiation dosimetry program and the radiation and contamination surveys (paragraphs 7.f. and 7.g.) must be submitted within 75 days after the end of each calendar quarter to the Office of Hazardous Materials

+Safety Approvals and Permits Division.
 The dose to each declared pregnant worker, if any, and the dose equivalent to her embryo/fetus, shall be included as separate items in the quarterly report of the results of the radiation dosimetry program.
 So long as the sum of the dose equivalents to the embryo/fetus over all calendar quarters during the pregnancy is within 500 mrem, it is sufficient to report those dose equivalents in quarterly increments.